 Policy and practice impacts of research

-PRC staff (Lesley King, Adrian Bauman) are part of a funded NHMRC Project Grant, starting 2012: Characteristics of intervention research that progresses to 'real world' implementation.
+PRC staff (Lesley King, Adrian Bauman) were successful in obtaining an NHMRC Project Grant: Characteristics of intervention research that progresses to 'real world' implementation.
 (CIs: Chapman S, Redman S, Rychetnik L, Milat A, King L.)

 Milat A, King L, Redman S, Bauman A. The concept of scalability: increasing the scale and potential adoption of health promotion interventions into policy and practice.
 Health Promot Int (advance online Jan 2012)